Miksus/rocketry/docs/tutorial/advanced_guide.rst

 Next we will create some tasks.
 Put these to the ``tasks.py`` files in ``project/tasks/`` directory, for example ``project/tasks/scrapers/tasks.py``.
-We made some simple tasks in :ref:`short-guide` but we will discuss them more thorougly.
+We made some simple tasks already in :ref:`short-guide` but now we will discuss them more thorougly.
 Here is a practical example of such file:

 .. code-block:: python